Financial Management Meaning, Scope and Importance

 Financial management is a business function concerned with the sourcing and acquisition of funds and the proper utilisation of those financial resources for achieving maximum returns for the firm.
 Allocation of funds or capital is a very important task, as it involves deciding on the best alternative investment proposal out of many investment alternatives available, by using various analytical and scientific appraisal techniques.

 For optimum utilisation of financial resources, the firm has to decide on those projects or investment proposals, which are commercially viable.
-Thus, for selecting the best investment proposal, a firm should analyse the project from the criteria of low cost of capital and maximum return to be generated from the investment.
+Thus, to select the best investment proposal, a firm should analyse the project from the criteria of low capital cost and maximum return generated from the investment.

 Therefore, the two main objectives of financial management are given as follows: